vicontiveros00/Helsinki-City-Bike-App/README.md

 # [HEL CITY BIKE APP](https://helbikeapp.surge.sh/)

+Developer: Víctor Manuel Ontiveros

-This project was created for a pre-assignment for [Solita's Dev Academy 2023](https://github.com/solita/dev-academy-2023-exercise).<br>
+This project was created as a pre-assignment for [Solita's Dev Academy 2023](https://github.com/solita/dev-academy-2023-exercise).<br>
 With this handy web app you can search through all city bike stations in the Helsinki and Espoo areas, and view information about each station.<br>
 You'll also find a sortable table with all journeys taken with these city bikes in the summer of 2021.<br><br>
 Tags: `react.js`, `javascript`, `rest api`, `sqlite`, `pocketbase`, `docker`, `fly.io`